-Belleview is a decidedly white-collar city, with fully 88.34% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Belleview is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Belleview who work in sales jobs (20.13%), maintenance occupations (18.87%), and office and administrative support (15.67%).
+Belleview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Belleview is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Belleview who work in office and administrative support (15.30%), sales jobs (12.71%), and food service (10.34%).

 Being a small city, Belleview does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Belleview who are college-educated is close to the national average for all communities of 21.84%: 19.65% of the adults in Belleview have a bachelor's degree or advanced degree.
+In terms of college education, Belleview is nearly on par with the US average for all cities of 21.84%: 17.02% of adults 25 and older in Belleview have a bachelor's degree or advanced degree.

-The per capita income in Belleview in 2010 was $17,799, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $71,196 for a family of four.
+The per capita income in Belleview in 2018 was $23,688, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $94,752 for a family of four.
 However, Belleview contains both very wealthy and poor people as well.

 The people who call Belleview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belleview residents report their race to be White, followed by Black or African-American.
-Belleview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.93% of the city’s residents.
-Important ancestries of people in Belleview include English, Irish, French , and Italian.
+Important ancestries of people in Belleview include Irish, English, German, Scots-Irish, and Romanian.

 The most common language spoken in Belleview is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.